Charlton Heston: Vietnam war

 Heston opposed the Vietnam War during its course (though he changed his opinion in the years following the war) and in 1969 was approached by the Democratic Party to run for the U.S. Senate against incumbent George Murphy.
 He agonized over the decision but ultimately determined he could never give up acting.
 He supported Richard Nixon in 1972, though Nixon is not mentioned in his autobiography.

 Gun rights

+In his 1995 autobiography In the Arena, written after he became a conservative Republican, Heston wrote that while driving back from the set of The War Lord in 1964, he saw a "Barry Goldwater for President" billboard with his campaign slogan "In Your Heart You Know He's Right" and thought to himself, "Son of a bitch, he is right."
+Heston later said that his support for Goldwater was the event that helped turn him against gun control laws.

+Following the assassination of Senator Robert F. Kennedy in 1968, Heston, Gregory Peck, Kirk Douglas, and James Stewart issued a statement in support of President Johnson's Gun Control Act of 1968.
+The Johnson White House had solicited Heston's support.
+He endorsed Hubert Humphrey in the 1968 presidential election.

 By the 1980s, Heston supported gun rights and changed his political affiliation from Democratic to Republican.
 When asked why he changed political alliances, Heston replied "I didn't change.
 The Democratic Party changed."
 In 1987, he first registered as a Republican.
 He campaigned for Republicans and Republican presidents Ronald Reagan, George H. W. Bush, and George W. Bush.

 Culture war

 "the God-fearing, law-abiding, Caucasian, middle-class Protestant—or even worse, evangelical Christian, Midwestern or Southern—or even worse, rural, apparently straight—or even worse, admitted heterosexuals, gun-owning—or even worse, NRA card-carrying, average working stiff—or even worse, male working stiff—because, not only don't you count, you are a down-right obstacle to social progress.
 Your voice deserves a lower decibel level, your opinion is less enlightened, your media access is insignificant; and frankly, mister, you need to wake up, wise up, and learn a little something from your new America; and until you do, would you mind shutting up?"